david0811/lafferty-sriver_2023_npjCliAtm/README.md

 | 06 | Produces all main text figures |  |
 | 07a | Runs ANOVA analysis for select cities to infer interaction effects |  |
 | 07b | Produces all supplementary figures |  |

-## How to reproduce the figures

-Coming soon

 ## Dependencies